pimcore/pimcore/docs/Development_Documentation/02_MVC/04_Routing_and_URLs/02_Custom_Routes.md

 ], 'news category');
 ```

-Since there is no default parameter available out of the route pattern you have to set every not optional parameter.
+Since there is no default parameter available out of the route pattern, you have to set every not optional parameter.
 In addition there is one parameter which is not in the reverse route.
 That will be added as a normal GET parameter in the URL.

 Output will be: `/news-category/test_67_category_33?getExample=some+value`

-### Reusing existing URL parameter
+### Reusing Existing URL Parameters

 Source url: `/some-example/some~random~text_45`
 ```php